dustinvtran/latex-templates/README.md

 # LaTeX templates

-This repository stores all LaTeX templates I personally use in producing typewritten documents for research, courses, and miscellanea.
+Here are all templates I personally use for any LaTeX-specific task.

 ## Directory